 Once all attendees have gained sufficient understanding of each solution to be able to contribute to a group assessment of their strengths and weaknesses, the facilitator needs to turn to the ‘Solution Risks’ tab of the SARM spreadsheet tool.
 Provided the earlier tabs have been completed, the left-hand columns will be populated with the ASRs.
 The immediate task for the team is to populate the matrix, assessing the risk likelihood of each solution option being able to satisfactorily achieve each requirement.

 The best way to complete this activity is to read out an ASR, and then ask the team to discuss and agree a level of likelihood for each solution option in turn.
 The likelihood levels come from the SARM risk model, but it should be highlighted that, to make the question easy to understand, the likelihood being sought is the likelihood that a given solution will satisfactorily achieve the requirement.
-The options available are rare, unlikely, possible, likely and almost certain.
-For the upcoming trade-off analysis, the spreadsheet will automatically reverse this so that it looks at the risk of failure, becoming the likelihood dimension from the SARM Risk Model.
+The options are still taken from the Likelihood section of the Risk Table, but reversed in meaning.
+For the subsequent trade-off analysis, the spreadsheet will automatically reverse this back so that it looks at the risk of failure, becoming the likelihood dimension as specified in the SARM Risk Model.

 It is also suggested that the workshop facilitator ensures that a full discussion takes place.
 One of the purposes of SARM is to drive consensus among stakeholders, helping them gain greater understanding of their peers’ perspectives.
 In addition to completing the matrix in the spreadsheet, the discussion can often be the source of new ideas, or issues that need to be addressed, as the activity forces the team to consider all solution options from many different perspectives.